rolandholik/BT-sphinx-docs/source/installation.rst

    $ sudo apt-get git gcc make flex libssl-dev libcap-dev libxen-dev pkg-config elfutils

-You should already heave some of them from TSEM kernel compilation.
+You should already heave some of them from :term:`TSEM` kernel compilation.
 Complete list of packages is mentioned in case of compilation on systems with pre-compiled kernel installed.

 The compilation is quite straight forward: